Key Stage 1

 Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH

 Mrs Rutter-Brown, our Deputy Headteacher and SENCo, job-shares the Dragonflies with Emma Miller.
 Lisa also leads Design Technology throughout the school.
 In 2016 her work on behalf of adopted pupils and their families was recognised by Adoption UK and MP Stephen Timpson who wrote to commend our work as an adoption friendly school.
 Lisa joined us back in in 2004 when the school opened as our first reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, supporting other schools and as deputy head has been seconded to a school facing additional challenges.
 Lisa's two daughters are pupils at Kingsmead.

 Jen JonesBA (Hons) Ancient History, PGCE Primary

-Mrs Jones supports teaching and learning in the Dragonflies and also supports Miss Carpenter with leading provision for pupils with English as an Additional Language.
+Mrs Jones worked at Lacey Green Primary as a teacher before coming to work with team Kingsmead.
+Jen supports teaching and learning in the Dragonflies, provides additional tuition and also supports Miss Carpenter with leading provision for pupils with English as an Additional Language.
 Jen is currently studying for a further Post-Graduate Certificate in Education in Speech and Language.